7 Reasons Your Indoor Aloe Vera Smells Terrible

 The variety of aloe you grow can smell more potent than others.
 Aloe Vera ‘Chinensis’ has a more noticeable smell than other varieties.
 The smell may be more pronounced if the plant is kept in a confined space with poor airflow.

-If you are concerned about the smell, you can choose a variety that has less of an odor.
+If you are concerned about the smell, choose a variety that has less of an odor.
 You can also place the plant in a more open space to allow the scent to dissipate.
 Placing in an open room with good air circulation may improve the smell of the plant.

 Dying Leaves